MinLopez/Election-Analysis/README.md

 # Election-Analysis

 ## Overview of Project
 To look at results for each candidate in Colorado and determine the votes, winners, and county votes.
+The results are on the csv file and will be outputed to text.
 ### Purpose
 To use python and vs code congruently to pull the winning candidate in Colorado, and determine which county had the most votes.
 ## Analysis and Challenges